paulineblyum0/SPaCE_MADAC/README.md

-This project implements a single-agent PPO baseline (a gap in prior work, which only tested DQN and multi-agent methods), and integrates the SPACE curriculum-learning algorithm on top of it.
+This project implements a single-agent PPO baseline (a gap in prior work, which only tested DQN and multi-agent methods), and integrates the SPACE curriculum-learning algorithm on top of it to investigate instance selection on multiobjective DAC.

 ## Building on